nmap

 Network exploration tool and security/port scanner.

-Some features (e.g. SYN scan) activate only when nmap
+Some features (e.g. SYN scan) activate only when nmap is run with root privileges.

 More information: https://nmap.org/book/man.html.